Sarmaya Arts Foundation

+Sarmaya Arts Foundation is a not-for-profit curated repository of art, artefacts and living traditions from the Indian subcontinent, run by the Sarmaya Trust and led by Paul Abraham and Pavitra Rajaram.
+Founded by former IndusInd Bank COO Paul Abraham in 2015, Sarmaya started as a digital museum showcasing Abraham's private collection of numismatics, cartography, photography, engravings, modern art, living traditions and rare books.
+In 2024, the archive moved to a restored space inside the 146-year-old Lawrence & Mayo building on Dr DN Road in Fort, Mumbai.
+It houses the Sarmaya collection and a library of 15,000 books, and hosts events including the lecture series Sarmaya Talks.
+Past speakers have included, Devdutt Pattanaik, Javed Akhtar, Nayanjot Lahiri, Mallika Sarabhai, Manu S Pillai and Rudrangshu Mukherjee.

 Collections

 The Sarmaya collection ranges from coins of the Gandhara age to Emperor Akbar’s gold mohur, a detailed map of the ancient dynasties that ruled India in 1022 AD, a selection of 19th century photographs presenting the first-ever portraits of India and triptych engraving of Tipu Sultan fighting the British army.

 The genres in the collection are a mix of tribal and folk, including works by widely regarded genius of Gond art Jangarh Singh Shyam, as well as names like Phad painter Shrilal Joshi and Warli artist Jivya Soma Mhase.
 It also includes the works of Indian Modern masters like MF Husain, FN Souza and KH Ara, and an extensive body of works by Badri Narayan, AX Trindade and Jamini Roy.

-A special project undertaken by Sarmaya founder Abraham has been the commission of Issa-nama : a miniature painting project depicting the life of Jesus Christ.
-The project has been undertaken in collaboration with miniature-painting artist Manish Soni in the Mughal painting style.
+A special project undertaken by Sarmaya founder Abraham has been the commission of Issa-nama: a miniature painting project depicting the life of Jesus Christ.
+The project has been undertaken in collaboration with miniature-painting artist Manish Soni in the Mughal painting and Hamzanama style.